Robotics-BUT/BPC-PRP/src/2_labs/text/10_lab.md

 ## Introduction

 In **Lab 9**, you implemented a basic reactive controller that allowed the robot to follow straight corridors using range sensors such as LiDAR or ultrasonic.
-However, that approach assumed a straight path and could not handle corners or sharper turns.
+However, this approach assumes that the path is straight and cannot handle corners or sharp turns.

-In this lab, you will extend that behavior by enabling your robot to detect and turn into new corridor directions (e.g., 90° left or right turns).
+In this lab, you will enhance that behavior by enabling your robot to detect and turn into new corridor directions (e.g., 90° left or right turns).
 To accomplish this, you will use an **Inertial Measurement Unit (IMU)** — specifically the **MPU6050** ([LINK](https://www.alldatasheet.com/datasheet-pdf/pdf/1132807/TDK/MPU-6050.html#:~:text=Part%20#:%20MPU-6050.%20Download.%20File%20Size:%20905Kbytes.%20Page:,MotionTracking%20Device%20with%20DMP%20(MPU-6050/-6000).%20Manufacturer:%20TDK%20Electronics.)) — to estimate the robot's yaw (rotation around the vertical axis).

 The robot will:
 - Follow the corridor as before